fourscoreandmore/fourscoreandmore.org/scores-of-scores/lieder-corpus-project.md

 - Let's knuckle down and do these ones first please.
 - We are definitely very happy to accept other French and German 19th century lieder that are not on the current list if they're on IMSLP in a public domain edition.
-- We don't mind you uploading other PD lieder, but we might not have time to review them right now.
+- We don't mind you uploading other public domain lieder, but we might not have time to review them right now.

 **This project is so awesome, I want to help in other ways**